EQDiet/EQDiet/README.md

 17. Click "Build wrapper" icon.
 18. Done!
 Check the EXE output folder you have selected and now you will have an official copy of EQDiet!

-### This project is protected by the MIT License.
+### This project is licensed under the MIT License.
 You can read it [here](https://github.com/EQDiet/EQDiet/blob/master/LICENSE)

 **© 2020, EQDiet. - [eqdiet.weebly.com](https://eqdiet.weebly.com)**